 So what exactly do you all believe?

-While every church is different, here is a general statement of beliefs for the United Church of Christ (UCC), the network of churches to which we belong.
-We don’t use this as some kind of litmus test for faith, but rather as a guideline for the basic tenets that make us who we are as we grow and seek to mature in the faith.
+While every church is different, and every person in every church is different, here is a general statement of beliefs for the United Church of Christ (UCC), the network of churches to which we belong.
+We don’t use this as some kind of litmus test for faith, but rather as a guideline for the basic tenets that make us who we are as we seek to mature in the faith.

 We believe in the triune God: God the Creator, the resurrected Christ, and the Holy Spirit who guides and brings about the creative, redemptive, and healing work of God in the world today.

 We believe that each person is unique and valuable.
 It is the will of God that every person belong to a family of faith where they have a strong sense of being known, valued, and loved.